 The Botanicals line is fairly new and Sara at the shop where I have a booth retails the paint.
 She hasn’t had a chance to try the latest formulation of the paint and she asked me to try it out.
 So I did.
 I’ll give you my opinion of the paint at the end of the post.

-The desk had dings and chipped off wood so of course I distressed the paint.
+The desk had dings and chipped-off wood so of course I distressed the paint.
 No way was the desk ever going to look perfect anyway.
 I’m very impatient and I decided to wet sand.
-At the Haven Blog Conference in August the 3M vendor was handing out samples of their new 3M flexible sandpaper so I gave it a try.
+At a recent conference, the 3M vendor was handing out samples of their new 3M flexible sandpaper so I gave it a try.
 I love it.
 It doesn’t tear and I can bend it or roll it or whatever.

 Anyway, the second coat of paint was still a little wet to the touch and I just started sanding.
 The paint came off pretty easily and I was careful not to overdo it.
 The photo above shows the beautiful crackle of the original finish on the desk.